 What is ThriveNet?

-The brand new Thrive Network connects and supports researchers working on sustainable agricultural research.
+Thrive Network connects and supports researchers working on sustainable agricultural research.

 - Researcher connection: We help connect WLE, IWMI, CGIAR and external researchers to share findings, launch collaborations, and improve their research.
 We also aim to help researchers connect with media, NGOs, policy-makers, private sector and others that can help turn their science into solutions.